TomDemeranville/orcid-update-java/README.md

 #Orcid Profile Updater

-Hi.
-This java based application can log users in via ORCID Oauth and push new works into their profiles.
-It was built to work with a British Library service called Ethos, but is easily customisable for other metadata providers.
+This is a java based application can log users in via ORCID OAuth and push new works into their profiles.
+It was built to work with a British Library service called Ethos, but is easily customizable for other metadata providers.

 The user journey is:
 1. user enters an identifier for an external system